mgoren/email-ember/README.md

 by Mike Goren

-This is a simple email app as practice learning Ember.
+This is a simple less-than-functional email app as practice learning Ember.

 Installation
 ------------

-Install email-ember by first cloning the repository:
+Install by first cloning the repository:
 `$ git clone http://github.com/mgoren/email-ember.git`

 Run the following command to start the python server: